tylerFowler/ide-go-langserver/README.md

 This package requires the [atom-ide-ui](https://atom.io/packages/atom-ide-ui) package to be installed to expose the functionality within Atom.

+The language server will be installed on first startup and updated if an update is available.

 ## Features
 - Auto Completion
 - Document outline
 - Go to definition
 - Hover
 - Find references
+- Code formatting

 ## Early Access
 This package is still in the early stages of development, be sure to post